insanitywholesale/go-quarto-api/README.md

 adise ergasia

 # usage
-how to use this
+how to use with curl

 ## register user
-using curl
+run:
 ```bash
 curl -X POST\
 	-H "Content-Type: application/json"\